National Council for State Authorization Reciprocity Agreement (SARA)

 Student Conduct, Advocacy & Referral – The City University of New York

-- Students must file a complaint with CUNY before filing a complaint with the New York State Education Department, Office of Higher Education: NYSED Filing a Complaint About a College or UniversityThe deadline for filing a SARA-related complaint with NYSED is two years.
+- Students must file a complaint with CUNY before filing a complaint with the New York State Education Department, Office of Higher Education: SARA Student Complaint Process.
+The deadline for filing a SARA-related complaint with NYSED is two years.

 - If a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the SARA Portal Entity in the home state of the institution against which the complaint has been lodged.”
-(SARA Policy Manual/.
+(SARA Policy Manual).

 - Guttman Community College is accredited by the Middle States Commission on Higher Education, the MSCHE complaint process is available via this link: MSCHE.